department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 - **This entire session should take about 30 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability; we are testing our work.
 We want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 As you go through the site, it'll be really helpful if you can think out loud as much as possible.

 - **You'll be interacting with a prototype.** This may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
+Some areas of the prototype will be interactive, and some will not.
 Since it's a demo, none of your actions will affect your actual VA information or benefits.
 - **If for any reason and at any time you want to stop the session, please let me know.**
 - **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
   - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**